BennyG9/connect4-robot/README.md

 ## How it Works
 **Mechanical Design:**\
 The piece cart is made up of two parts: the tray, free to rotate about a single rod, and the servo car which tilts the free-moving tray to slide the piece into the column funnels.
-This cart is attached to a GT2 timing belt which is pulled by a cheap DC motor geared down with a ratio of 25:1.
+This cart is attached to a GT2 timing belt which is pulled by a cheap DC motor geared down with a ratio of 25:1.\
-**Control System:**
+**Control System:**\

-**Sensing:**

-**Gameplay:**

-**Embedded:**
+Since I was using a cheap DC motor, I needed to create a custom encoding setup.
+Using a quadrature encoder with a 16 slot encoder wheel attached to the output shaft of the gearbox, I was able to achieve a resolution of about 0.625 mm with the PID control system.\
+**Sensing:**\

+**Gameplay:**\

+**Embedded:**\

 ## Current Progress
 **Completed:**